TomD0wning/DataStructuresAndAlgorithms/Searching.md

     return -1
 ```

 As this is a brute force approach, it's not performant.
-Every possibility is tried until an occurance of _T_ is found or _S_ is exhausted.
+Every possibility is tried until an occurrence of _T_ is found or _S_ is exhausted.
 The worst case is when the outer loop runs all the way to the end of S, and each execution of the inner loop runs all the way to the end of _T_.
 This will happen if on each comparison of _T_ against _S_ a mismatch doesn’t occur until the last character of _T_.

 If that's the worst case then the the complexity of the basic string search algorithm for a target string _T_ of _m_ characters, and a search string _S_ of _n_ characters, since _T_ is only matched for the last position in _S_ and the last position in _T_ the algorithm will need to make _m_ comparisons on every execution of its inner loop.
 And it will have to do this all the way along _S_, from position _0_ to position _n − m_, i.e. there will be _n − m + 1_ executions of the inner loop.
 (This will also be true in the other worst case, where _T_ is not matched anywhere in _S_ at all.)
 Thus the total number of comparisons will be:

 (n − m + 1) × m = mn − m2 + m.

 Since _n > m_ (generally, _n_ is much larger than _m_), the term _mn_ quickly dominates, so the algorithm is _O(mn)_, which is hardly very efficient.
 In fact, since _n > m_, _O(mn) > O(m2)_.
-An algorithm with complexity _O(n)_ would be perffered, so that the running time mainly depends on the length of _S_ and is fairly insensitive to the length of _T_.
+An algorithm with complexity _O(n)_ would be preferred, so that the running time mainly depends on the length of _S_ and is fairly insensitive to the length of _T_.

 ## Quick Search

-Rarther than checking each character in _S_ against _T_, a more performant approach is to for each character in _T_ calculate the number of positions to shift _T_ if a comparison fails, according to where (if at all) that character appears in _T_.
+Rather than checking each character in _S_ against _T_, a more performant approach is to for each character in _T_ calculate the number of positions to shift _T_ if a comparison fails, according to where (if at all) that character appears in _T_.

 Repeatedly compare the characters of _T_ with those of _S_.
 If a comparison fails, examine the next character along in _S_ and shift _T_ by the calculated shift distance for that character.